 However we’re urged to emphasize that Visiolink is not responsible for functionality or design related issues related to the delivered HTML.

 That’s also when device is offline – or if the delivered HTML course the App to whatever reason to crash or not working properly.

 Visiolink will however test HTML Enrichments to confirm that it's working upon time of deliverance.

 Support on HMTL delivered to Article Enrichment will be on time and invoiced.

-So please have the following in mind before when talking to customers around the subject of delivering HTML and scripts to AV2
+So please have the following in mind if you consider delivering HTML and scripts to AV2:

-- Do you as a customer have resources to support this feature when or if needed?
+- Do you as a customer have the resources to support this feature when or if needed?

 - What would readers expect to happen when device is offline?

-Visiolink don’t have any influence on – or chance to solve if external HTML request or service not correspond at any given time.
+Visiolink does not have any influence on – or chance to solve if an external HTML request or service do not correspond at any given time.

 The article interactions can be accessed from the bottom of the Article View 2.0.
 The different icons represent a category of interactions.
 The full list of possible article interactions are the following: